go-aah/docs/aah-cli-tool.md

 <div class="alert alert-info-blue">
 <p><strong>Note:</strong>
 <ul>
-  <li>Currently it works with only GOPATH.
-Gradually I will add vendorize support too.</li>
+  <li>It works only on GOPATH.
+Gradually I may add vendorize support.</li>
   <li>It always operates on latest edge version and current release version on your GOPATH, specific version is not supported.</li>
 </ul>
 </p>